techmania-team/techmania-docs/English/Rulesets.md

 If it's `timeWindows[4]` or more before a note's correct time, the game will ignore all input on the note.
 If it's `timeWindows[4]` past a note's correct time and the game still received no input on that note, it becomes a BREAK.

 `longNoteGracePeriod` is a special window applied to long notes (hold, drag and repeat hold).
 It can also be in seconds or pulses, depending on `longNoteGracePeriodInPulses`.
-For the last `longNoteGracePeriod` seconds or pulses during a long note, missing input will not cause a MISS.
+After a long note loses input, it will not cause a MISS until `longNoteGracePeriod` seconds or pulses has passed.

 ## Hitbox sizes